paladique/Workshop-DataInAzure/README.md

 `mysql -h servername.mysql.database.azure.com -u adminname@servername -p`

-You're now connected to your new MySQL server.
+You're now connected to your MySQL server.
 The following commands will set up the database and table:

 `CREATE DATABASE weather;`
 `USE weather;`